DihanShi/DihanShi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the [Department of Political Science](https://polisci.wustl.edu/) at Washington University in St. Louis.
-Additionally, I am an Editorial Assistant for Replication at [*Political Analysis*](https://www.cambridge.org/core/journals/political-analysis/).

 I study modern and contemporary state building, sovereignty and security, and public opinion.
 Methodologically, I use spatial statistics, geospatial analysis, network analysis, and survey experiments.